SilvanTeufel/SwarmSimulator_ReadMe/README.md

 ## Create a Blueprint from Parent Classes

 1. Right Click inside the Content Browser inside the Unreal Editor -> Create Blueprint
-2. Go to "ALL CLASSES" Section and tipe the Name of the Class inside the Search
+2. Go to "ALL CLASSES" Section and tipe the Name of the Parent Class inside the Search
 3. Click on Select

 Character Setup